NEMSLinux/nems-docs/docs/advanced/monitorMsWindowsHosts.rst

 to determine things like free disk space, CPU load, and detect possible issues that a simple ping can't determine.

-As of NEMS 1.2 NSClient++ is optional for monitoring of Windows computers (thanks to the addition of WMIC).
+..
+Warning:: As of NEMS 1.2 NSClient++ is optional for monitoring of Windows computers (thanks to the addition of WMIC).
 If you’d like to use it, please follow the directions below, otherwise use the provided WMIC-based check commands.

 1. Grab the latest Windows client at https://www.nsclient.org/download/